siyungo0127-code/bioinformatics-ml-portfolio/README.md

 - Interpreted the biological findings
 - Wrote the analysis code and repository documentation

+---

+## Overview

-This repository presents an MSc bioinformatics portfolio project focused on cancer transcriptomics, molecular subtyping, and interpretable machine learning.
-The main work combines supervised classification of Diffuse Large B-Cell Lymphoma (DLBCL) Cell-of-Origin subtypes with unsupervised molecular subtype discovery in Esophageal Squamous Cell Carcinoma (ESCC).
+This repository presents an MSc bioinformatics portfolio project focused on practical bioinformatics analysis, machine learning, biological interpretation, and reproducible research rather than clinical software.

+It consists of two main analyses:

+- **DLBCL Cell-of-Origin classification:** Developed and externally validated a Random Forest classifier using transcriptomic data.
+- **ESCC molecular subtyping:** Identified four molecular subtypes from 90 transcriptomic samples using NMF, followed by differential expression and GSEA.

 The DLBCL analysis develops a Random Forest workflow for ABC vs GCB Cell-of-Origin classification and evaluates it on an external validation cohort.
 After clarifying the final model definition, the explicit 100-gene final model achieved an external-validation AUC of 0.9326, showing strong probability ranking.
 However, threshold-dependent metrics were weak: 0.6805 accuracy, 0.5021 balanced accuracy, 0.0078 sensitivity, and 0.9963 specificity at the default class threshold.
 This distinction is central to the project: the workflow demonstrates transcriptomic machine-learning development and external validation, but it should not be interpreted as a clinically validated classifier.
 A second major analysis identified four ESCC molecular subtypes from 90 transcriptomic samples using NMF, followed by differential expression and pathway-level interpretation.